TULiberalArts/Intellectual-Heritage/pages/home.md

   </div>
   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
-      title="Reacting to the Past (RTTP) "
+      title="Reacting to the Past (RTTP)"
-      content="Need Short Description"
-      image=""
+      content="Take your classroom experience to another level with Reacting to the Past!
+Participate in a unique learning environment that will sharpen and strengthen your academic skills." image=""
       button-link="student-life"
       button-text="Learn More" %}